 Welcome to my little piece of the internet!
 I am James Zolyak and I am a sound designer.
 I have my B.S. in Game Design in Development from the Rochester institute of Technology and my M.S. in Games and Playable Media from the University of California: Santa Cruz.

 My goal as a sound designer is to give life and a uniqueness to games through the use of audio.
 I have a love of getting visceral reactions of players listening to audio in playtests and enjoy the many challenges of finding the best mix possible.
 My habit of taking my voice and creating monster sounds is also something I try to share with others.

-When I’m not working on my capstone for my masters you can usually find me cooking, enjoying a nice cup of tea, or squeezing in some time to stream on Twitch.
+When I’m not working you can usually find me cooking, enjoying a nice cup of tea, or squeezing in some time to stream on Twitch.

 My capstone for grad school, this was a game made with a 7 person team using Unity with audio implementation in FMOD.
 A mix of inspirations coming from 8 bit era games merged with realistic sounds this was a showcase for my skills showing off my abilities to create Spatialized Audio with regards to Voice Overs and Dynamic Music.
 Along with that I have been responsible for assisting with VO Direction and recording as well as handling contracts with our musician and voice actors.
 Dash Quasar was also nominated for Best Student Game at The Game Awards 2018.
 You can download and play the game here: Dash Quasar

 For this game I took over as the Lead Sound Designer.
 I created the audio direction for the game and then made all of the sound effects and music to match.
 For the sound effects, I recorded all the foley for the game and then handled all the mixing/mastering in REAPER.
 The music was all composed by myself and recorded in Reaper.
 I handled all mixing and mastering of the music as well.
 After generating the audio for HSB I was also responsible for implementing all of it within the game.